snotani/snotani/README.md

 🔭 I’m currently working on - a range of projects in ML and Blockchain.
 Message me if interested!

-🌱 Best at - React, React Native, Python, Java, Typescript and JS
+🌱 Best at - React, React Native, Python, Java, TS and JS

 🤔 I'm interested in - AI, ML and Blockchain!